 What is therapy and how can it help?

 This is usually appropriate for a single or predominant issue or in response to a recent event.
-Examples might include a particular work or relationship issue, bereavement, redundancy, stress and anxiety about current events etc. We will agree a specific goal or desired outcome and work towards that over 12 once-weekly sessions, taking into account any known absences.
+Examples might include a particular work or relationship problem, bereavement, redundancy, stress and anxiety about current events etc. We will work though the specific issue together over a predetermined time period, on a once-weekly basis, taking account of known absences.

-Talking therapies are not just helpful for dealing with problems; they are also useful as a catalyst for personal growth.
-This approach uses dynamic psychotherapeutic technique, but with more of a coaching slant.
-Working on your objectives, one-to-one, with a highly trained, professional psychotherapist can lead to increased self-awareness and insight, helping you to improve confidence, develop emotional resilience, become more effective at work and in your personal relationships and release unrealised potential.
+Talking therapies can be a catalyst for personal growth.
+We will work on increasing your self-awareness and insight, helping you to improve confidence, develop emotional resilience, become more effective at work and in your personal relationships and release unrealised potential.

-As a ‘psychodynamic’ psychotherapist I work with the psychological and emotional processes that influence our thoughts, feelings and behaviour.
+As a ‘psychodynamic’ therapist I work with the psychological and emotional processes that influence our thoughts, feelings and behaviour.
 These processes are often deep rooted, sometimes beyond our conscious awareness.
 They usually develop as a result of our life experiences often, but not always, from our early years.
-It is for this reason that the psychodynamic approach is sometimes referred to as ‘reflective therapy’.
+This approach can be thought of as ‘reflective therapy’.

-Through talking about your thoughts and feelings and identifying consistent patterns, that you may not be aware of, we can understand why you think, feel and behave in the way you do.
+Through talking about life events, exploring your thoughts and feelings, or perhaps interpreting your dreams, we can identify consistent patterns, that you may not be aware of.
+We can understand why you think, feel and behave in the way you do.
 This enables us to go beyond the surface symptoms and deal with the underlying root cause.
 We can help you to learn from this and, if you want to, change.